 Damages to file for attributed to a dog bite include:

-- Medical bills, including doctor visits, x-rays, surgery, in-office stitches, lab tests, and anything else necessary as deemed by a medical professional
+- Medical bills, including doctor visits, x-rays, and surgery

 - Wage loss, which includes all-time taken away from work for medical care related to the injury, and physical and mental recovery